Human rights in Chad

-Human rights in Chad have been described as "poor"; for example, Freedom House has designated the country as "Not Free."
+Human rights in Chad have been described as "poor"; for example, since 1972, Freedom House has designated the country as "Not Free."
 Chad received a score of 7 for political rights and 6 for civil liberties (with 1 being the most free, 7 being the least free).

-According to the U.S. State Department, "The government's poor human rights record deteriorated further during the year; security forces committed numerous serious human rights abuses."
+According to the U.S. State Department's county report on Chad in 2006, "The government's poor human rights record deteriorated further during the year; security forces committed numerous serious human rights abuses."
 Among the abuses listed were extrajudicial killings, beatings, torture, and rape by security forces; limits on freedom of speech and the press and freedom of assembly; arbitrary arrest and detention; and widespread corruption.
 Security forces commit these and other abuses with "near total" impunity.

-Amnesty International has reported that "The widespread insecurity in eastern Chad had particularly severe consequences for women, who suffered grave human rights abuses, including rape, during attacks on villages" by Janjawid militia from Sudan.
-Women face widespread discrimination and violence.
+In their annual report from 2007, Amnesty International emphasized the pervasive nature of sexual violence and discrimination against women resulting from incursions by the Sudanese Janjaweed, stating that "the widespread insecurity in eastern Chad had particularly severe consequences for women, who suffered grave human rights abuses, including rape, during attacks on villages."
 Female genital mutilation, while technically illegal, is still widely practiced.

-Harassment of journalists and human rights activists has also been documented as well as the use of child soldiers by Chadian security forces, by various human rights groups.
+Harassment of journalists and human rights activists has also been documented, as well as the use of child soldiers by Chadian security forces, by various human rights groups.

 Transparency International has ranked Chad as one of the most corrupt nations in the world.
 In 2007, it scored 1.8 out of 10 on the Corruption Perceptions Index (with 10 being the least corrupt).
 Only Tonga, Uzbekistan, Haiti, Iraq, Myanmar, and Somalia scored lower.
 Critics of former President Idriss Déby accused him of cronyism and favoring his own tribe, the Zaghawa.

 Déby's re-election in May 2006—in which he won a third term—was boycotted by the opposition, who denounced the results as fraudulent.
 The previous election, in 2001, was similarly viewed as fraudulent by the opposition parties, although a team of foreign observers said that polling had taken place "without major problems or intimidation".